leonshiyan/leonshiyan/README.md

 # 👋 Hi, I’m @leonshiyan
 ### Previously working as security systems technician.
-### I am currently learning fullstack in a software engineering Bootcamp.
-Learning more about JavaScript and CSS!
+### I am currently learning fullstack development using MERN stack!
 ### Learned many programming languages by myself!
 Including JavaScript, MySql , PHP , Java ,C++ and more.
 ### I have always been passionate about technology and problem-solving, so I decided to pursue a career in software engineering!😎